+The Community Plan envisions the ongoing protection and preservation of natural resources and the promotion of Clairemont as a sustainable community.
 The Clairemont community values its canyons, hillsides, and open spaces.
-Tecolote Canyon and Marian Bear Memorial Park (formerly San Clemente Canyon) are natural resources that not only serve as resource-based parks and make up the community's largest natural open space features.
+Tecolote Canyon and Marian Bear Memorial Park (formerly San Clemente Canyon) are natural resources that not only serve as resourcebased parks and make up the community's largest natural open space features.
 They also preserve the native California flora and fauna that exists in the canyons.
-The Rose Creek Watershed, is a 36-mile area that extends from Marine Corps Air Station Miramar 16 miles along

-San Clemente and Rose Creeks through Clairemont and the University City community to the east end of Mount Soledad.
-A Watershed Opportunities Assessment for Rose Creek analyzed the conditions within the watershed and enhance its environmental qualities.
+The Rose Creek Watershed, is a 36-mile area that extends from Marine Corps Air Station Miramar sixteen miles along San Clemente and Rose Creeks through Clairemont and the University City community to the east end of Mount Soledad.
+A Watershed Opportunities Assessment for Rose Creek was conducted to analyze the conditions within the watershed and enhance its environmental qualities.
 The Assessment represents local planning efforts to support proactive conservation, enhance and restore biological habitat, promote cultural resources, improve public safety and access, and manage water resources.